 Who are redspokes Adventure Tours Ltd?

 redspokes began life in 1990 as a collective of cyclists who specialize in cycling remote and spectacular roads in secluded areas of the planet.
-As a direct result of these experiences we decided to start taking small groups of friends and acquaintances to areas that offer not only fantastic cycling, but also immense cultural interest.
+As a direct result of these experiences we decided to start taking small groups of friends and acquaintances to areas that offer not only fantastic cycling, but also significant cultural interest.

 The success of these tours prompted us to start a small company with the aim of bringing this type of exciting and rewarding trip within a price range that we, as seasoned travellers, think is reasonable.
 Without cutting any corners on safety or (where possible) comfort, our tours are informal, and designed to cover areas that we as cyclists, have enjoyed immensely.

-At redspokes we are committed to ensuring that our tours not only support the local economies but also respect the local cultures.
+At redspokes we are committed to ensuring that our tours not only support the local economies but also respect local cultures.
 We do this by employing local guides and drivers, staying mostly in family run accommodation and where possible building relationships with the local communities.

 Ensuring that our trips make as little environmental impact as possible is also essential to redspokes.
-We welcome travellers who like us wish to promote better understanding and awareness among people from different cultures and backgrounds.
+We welcome travellers who, like us, wish to promote better understanding and awareness among people from different cultures and backgrounds.

 With redspokes you will be travelling in small groups averaging 12 people (not exceeding 16).
 We feel that this is important because it causes as little environmental damage and disturbance as possible, whilst making it easier to make genuine contact with local people.
 We have also found that in smaller groups it can be easier to develop a sense of camaraderie and friendship with your fellow travellers.

-Dermot has had a wide range of jobs, from welder in his native Scotland, to a mental health crisis worker in London, before setting up Red Spokes.
+Dermot has had a wide range of jobs, from welder in his native Scotland, to a mental health crisis worker in London, before setting up redspokes.
 He has travelled extensively throughout the world, and has a passion for finding areas of the world that are less travelled.

 Lee has helped develop our off road rides in both the UK and Pakistan.
 He has led tours in the UK, Peru, Tibet and India.
 He always seems to be on hand if anyone needs help, nothing ever seems to be too much trouble for him.
 A strong passionate mountain biker who's welcoming and supportive nature makes him a valued leader.